andremurillocorrea/proffy-frontend/README.md

 ## Description

-Proffy study platform is Rocketseat's project for the Next Level Week (NLW) program.
+Proffy study platform is Rocketseat's project for the Next Level Week (NLW) program, created using ReactJS framework.

 In this web interface, teachers can create classes just by describing a little bit of themselves, defining class price and available schedule.